Delivered study plan 2022/2023

 Two orientation meetings were held, followed by 12 meetings for the 'Non-smoker lung cancer' group and 8 meetings for the 'Paediatric Brain Cancer' group, as detailed in the attached table.

-The 36th-cycle doctoral students followed the teaching activities of their third year, as listed below (Details of the date, time, lecturer and delivery methods are given in the attached table):
+The 36th cycle doctoral students followed the teaching activities of their third year, as listed below (Details of the date, time, lecturer and delivery methods are given in the attached table):

 Network Oncology and Precision Medicine presentation, experience of 36th cycle PhD students

-How to set up a data base (2 meetings)
+European Society for Medical Oncology 2022 update How to set up a data base (2 meetings)

-Legislation and regulation in clinical practice in oncology
+Legislation and regulation in clinical practice in oncology Preclinical models (2 meetings)

-Open innovation: collaboration between academia, scientific institutions and industry
+Cardio-oncology Open innovation: collaboration between academia, scientific institutions and industry Microbiota and oncology Artificial Intelligence and Machine Learning Applications in Cardiac Transplantation

 The 37th cycle doctoral students followed their second year activities, listed below (Details of date, time and lecturer and delivery methods are given in the attached table):